gnebbia/sicp_notes/lecture_notes/4_compound_data.md

 An important thing is that we have to stop thinking about procedures only as the act of doing something! **Procedures are conceptual entities, and can be thought of as objects**.

+We don't need data at all to build data abstractions, we can build everything starting from procedures.